rexpeters88/credit-risk-classification/README.md

 # credit-risk-classification

+All analises and models are completed in the 'credit_risk_classification.ipynb', located on the main branch.

 Project Report

 Overview of the Analysis:
-valuate the performace of a logistic regression model that is designed to predict credit risk.
+Evaluate the performance of a logistic regression model that is designed to predict credit risk.

 Purpose of the analysis:
-The goal of the anlysis is to analyze how well the logistic regression model was abke to classify loans as high-risk or low-risk.
+The goal of the analysis is to analyze how well the logistic regression model was able to classify loans as high-risk or low-risk.

 Dataset Columns:
 1. loan_size